Understand the connection between acne and hormones

 It is resistant to topical products and/or medication

 Healthy, acne-free skin relies on a delicate balance between three sex hormones – estrogen, progesterone, and testosterone.
-Any imbalance can give rise to a domino effect of hormonal fluctuations that lead to acne.
+Any imbalance can trigger a domino effect of hormonal fluctuations that lead to hormonal acne.

 Progesterone is estrogen’s sister hormone.
 It works — in combination with estrogen — to help regulate menstrual cycle and skin health, by keeping the acne-causing form of testosterone, DHT, balanced.
 Since estrogen and progesterone work together, too much estrogen means your body has too little progesterone in comparison.
 When relatively low, progesterone can no longer keep DHT in check, resulting in the hormonal chaos that leads to acne.

-Testosterone is the quintessential male hormone.
-It controls hair growth, libido, weight, energy levels, and skin health.
+Testosterone controls hair growth, libido, weight, energy levels, and skin health.
 It’s the focus of most acne conversations since it converts into an active form, called DHT, which directly impacts the amount of oil your pores produce.
 High levels of DHT – caused by low progesterone and high estrogen – triggers an increase in oil production.
-Eventually the oil builds up, clogs pores, and causes acne.
+Eventually the oil builds up, clogs pores, and causes hormonal acne.

 WEAK LIVER & GUT

-When there are too many estrogens in your body, your liver and gut struggle to process and eliminate these excess hormones, which then recirculate through the body, perpetuating hormonal imbalances and acne.
+When there are too many estrogens in your body, your liver and gut struggle to process and eliminate these excess hormones, which then recirculate through your body, perpetuating hormone imbalances and hormonal acne.

 Your liver removes the “bad” things from your body, while recycling all the “good” things.
 It processes everything from food, alcohol, and caffeine, to chemicals, medications, and hormones.
-If your liver is overworked, which it often is, “bad” estrogens aren’t properly processed and eventually recirculate back into your system, contributing to hormonal imbalance and acne.
+If your liver is overworked, which it often is, “bad” estrogens aren’t properly processed and eventually recirculate back into your system, contributing to hormone imbalances and hormonal acne.
 That’s why a healthy liver is synonymous with clear, glowing skin.

-You may be wondering what causes high estrogen levels in the first place.
+You may be wondering what causes hormone imbalances, like high estrogen, in the first place.
 While genetics plays a role, there are several other contributing factors.
-Everything from the foods we eat to the products we use impacts our hormonal landscape, and therefore, the health of our skin.
+Everything from the foods you eat to the products you use impacts your hormonal landscape, and therefore, the health of your skin.

-Hormonal fluctuations throughout your cycle can exacerbate existing hormonal imbalances like estrogen dominance, especially during the second half (luteal phase).
-During this phase progesterone should exceed estrogen, but with estrogen dominance, levels of estrogen may be higher than progesterone, upsetting the natural hormone ratios expected at this time and causing pesky pimples to pop up in the week(s) leading up to your period.
+Hormonal fluctuations throughout your cycle can exacerbate existing hormone imbalances like estrogen dominance, especially during the second half (luteal phase).
+During this phase progesterone should exceed estrogen, but with estrogen dominance, levels of estrogen may be higher than progesterone, upsetting the natural hormone ratios expected at this time and causing hormonal pimples to pop up in the week(s) leading up to your period.

-Acne medication can help improve your skin’s appearance, but often creates or worsens hormonal imbalances in the process.
+Acne medication can temporarily reduce hormonal pimples, but these hormonal acne treatments often create or worsen hormone imbalances in the process.
 Birth control pills contain synthetic estrogens that can contribute to estrogen dominance.
 Antibiotics can affect the bacteria in your gut, clearing out a lot of the good ones your body needs to eliminate toxins.
 Since drugs (including caffeine and alcohol) are processed in the liver, a high intake can contribute to a sluggish liver.

-When it comes to hormones, the old adage “food is medicine” couldn't be more true.
+When it comes to hormone balance, the old adage “food is medicine” couldn't be more true.
 Diet influences how hormones are produced, processed, and eliminated.
-For example, consuming animal products containing hormones or antibiotics, or produce sprayed with herbicides or pesticides, can cause a major increase in estrogen levels, while a lack of fibre can make it difficult to eliminate these excess estrogens from your body.
+For example, consuming animal products containing hormones or antibiotics, or produce sprayed with herbicides or pesticides, can cause a major increase in estrogen, while a lack of fibre can make it difficult to eliminate these excess estrogens from your body.
+Following a hormonal acne diet can significantly reduce breakouts.

 When you’re stressed your body focuses on the production of cortisol, the stress hormone.
 As a result, your body tends to ignore the production and maintenance of progesterone.
-The more stressed we are, the more progesterone we lack.
-As you know, when the body lacks progesterone, it can’t keep DHT balanced, leading to an increase in DHT and oil production, and eventually clogged pores and acne.
+The more stressed you are, the more cortisol your produce and the more progesterone you lack.
+When your body lacks progesterone, it can’t keep DHT (the acne-causing form of testosterone) balanced.
+This leads to an increase in DHT and oil production, and eventually clogged pores and hormonal acne.

-Eating well and avoiding stress can help maintain balanced hormones, but many of these factors aren’t in your control.
+Eating well and avoiding stress can help maintain hormonal balance, but many of these factors aren’t in your control.
 The average person is exposed to thousands of chemicals daily.
 They’re almost impossible to avoid.
-So, while many of us do our best to stay healthy, we could all use a little help when it comes to keeping hormones balanced and breakouts at bay.
-This is where some powerful, natural ingredients can help.
+So, while many of us do our best to stay healthy, we could all use a little help when it comes to keeping hormones balanced and hormonal breakouts at bay.
+This is where Cocoon's powerful, natural hormonal acne supplement can help.

-The reality is, when it comes to persistent hormonal acne, topical products like cleansers and serums are often ineffective.
-They only address the surface level symptom, but not the root cause.
-While they can be a great addition to your skincare routine, long-lasting healthy skin starts from within.
+The reality is, when it comes to persistent hormonal pimples, topical treatments are often ineffective.
+They only address the surface-level symptom, but not the root cause.
+While they can be a great addition to your skincare routine, long-lasting, acne-free skin starts from within.

-BALANCE is a dietary supplement containing a comprehensive mix of targeted ingredients that work by limiting estrogen build up and supporting healthy liver and gut function.
-In this way, your body can properly process and eliminate excess estrogens, so you can achieve healthy hormonal balance and long-lasting acne-free skin.
+Cocoon's hormonal acne supplement, Balance, contains a comprehensive mix of targeted ingredients that work by limiting estrogen build up and supporting healthy liver and gut function.
+In this way, your body can properly process and eliminate excess estrogens, so you can achieve healthy hormone balance and acne-free skin that lasts.

 DIM (3,3'-DIINDOLYLMETHANE)